-In order to supervise the Low Voltage Ride Through, the user has to set a supervision timer which defines the complete Multi-Shot AR-runtime.
-In addition to that the number of permitted LVRTs has to be set.
-This is usually the number of auto reclosure attempts.
+In order to supervise the Low Voltage Ride Through events during reclosure, the user has to set the supervision timer "tLVRT" at least equal or greater than the complete Multi-Shot AR-runtime.
+In addition to that the number of permitted LVRTs has to be set whichis usually the number of auto reclosure attempts.
 The actual LVRT supervision will be controlled to ride through the preset LVRT voltage pattern.
-By reaching the preset number of LVRT events " NumberOfLVRT", the actual LVRT supervision assumes that the detected system fault is permanent, ignores the voltage profile and issues a tripping command instantaneously in order to disconnect the distributed resource from the electrical power system at the point of common coupling.
+By reaching the preset number of LVRT events "NumberOfLVRT", the actual LVRT supervision assumes that the detected system fault is permanent, ignores the voltage profile and issues a tripping command instantaneously in order to disconnect the distributed resource from the electrical power system.